sven-mayer/teachCourses/README.md

 ## Credits / Licence

-Copyright 2008-2021 by Michael Winkler
+This module was developed by Michael Winkler from 2008 to 2021.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by